Real analytic expansion of spectral projection and extension of Hecke-Bochner identity: A review on the Weyl correspondence of spherical harmonics

 Since $P$ is harmonic, by Lemma \ref{lemma1}, the operator $P(\widetilde Z)$ is the Weyl correspondence $\mathcal W(P)$ of $P.$ Hence the operator $P(\widetilde Z)$ can be expressed as

 Next, we describe the action of operator $P(\widetilde Z)$ to the Laguerre functions.
 For $k\in\mathbb Z_+,$ the Laguerre functions $\varphi_k^{n-1}$ are defined by

-where $L_k^{n-1}$'s are the Laguerre polynomials of degree $k$ and order $n-1.$ In \cite{Ge}, Geller had proved an analogue of the Hecke-Bochner identity for the Weyl transform of the type functions $\tilde aP\in L^1 (\text{or }L^2),$ which in turn gives an analogous result for the spectral projections, (see \cite{NT1}).
+where $L_k^{n-1}$'s are the Laguerre polynomials of degree $k$ and order $n-1.$ We would like to refer \cite{BDJ, BGGV, Gr2}, for some study regarding Laguerre calculus on the Heisenberg group.
+In \cite{Ge}, Geller had proved an analogue of the Hecke-Bochner identity for the Weyl transform of the type functions $\tilde aP\in L^1 (\text{or }L^2),$ which in turn gives an analogous result for the spectral projections, (see \cite{NT1}).
 That is, spectral projection of any type function is a type function.
 An application of the following identities gives a very simple proof of the Hecke-Bochner identity for the spectral projections. \begin{lemma} \cite{Sri} For $P_1(z)=z_1^p\bar z_2^q\in H_{p,q},$ we have

 if ~$k\geq p$ and ~$0$ otherwise. \end{lemma}

 \begin{proof} We have

 For $z\in\mathbb C^n$, let $z.\bar z=2t$.
 By chain rule $\frac{\partial}{\partial\bar z_1}=\frac{1}{2} z_1\frac{\partial}{\partial t}.$ Therefore,